Irreducible laminations for IWIP Automorphisms of free products and Centralisers: Abstract

 \section{Abstract}

 For every free product decomposition $G = G_{1} \ast ...\ast G_{q} \ast F_{r}$, where $F_r$ is a finitely generated free group, of a group $G$ of finite Kurosh rank, we can associate some (relative) outer space $\mathcal{O}$.
 In this paper, we develop the theory of (stable) laminations for (relative) irreducible with irreducible powers (IWIP) automorphisms.
 In particular, we examine the action of $Out(G, \mathcal{O}) \leq Out(G)$ (i.e. the automorphisms which preserve the set of conjugacy classes of $G_i$'s) on the set of laminations.
 We generalise the theory of the attractive laminations associated to automorphisms of finitely generated free groups.
-The strategy is the same as in the classical case (see \cite{BFM}), but some statements are slightly different because of the factor automorphisms of the $G_i$'s.\\ As a corollary, we prove a generalisation of the fact that the centralisers of IWIP automorphisms are virtually cyclic.
-However, in our statement for the (relative) centraliser of a (relative) IWIP automorphism, the factor automorphisms of $G_i$'s appear.
-As a direct corollary, if $Out(G)$ is virtually torsion free and every $Out(G_i)$ is finite, we prove that the centraliser of an IWIP is virtually cyclic.
-Finally we give an example which shows that we cannot expect that any centraliser of an IWIP is virtually cyclic, as in the free case.
+The strategy is the same as in the classical case (see \cite{BFM}), but some statements are slightly different because of the existence of the $G_i$'s.
+More precisely, we prove that the stabiliser of the lamination of a relative IWIP is a $\mathbb{Z}$-extension of a subgroup that is consisted of virtually elliptic automorphisms.
+Note that in the free case, virtually elliptic automorphisms are exactly the finite order automorphisms of $Out(F_n)$.\\ As a corollary of the previous theorem, we generalise the fact that the centraliser of an IWIP automorphism of a free group, is virtually cyclic.
+As a direct corollary, if $Out(G)$ is virtually torsion free and every $Aut(G_i)$ is finite, we prove that the centraliser of an IWIP is virtually cyclic.
+Finally, we give an example which shows that we cannot expect that in general the centraliser of a relative IWIP (and as a consequence the stabiliser of its stable lamination) is virtually cyclic.